 Allen M. Sumner Class, U.S. Destroyers

-Photograph of USS Waldron, an Allen M. Sumner-class destroyer
+Photograph of USS Waldron, an Allen M.

-Naval HIstorical Center #NH-96832
+Naval Historical Center #NH-96832

 Specifications: